AirtestProject/Airtest/update README.md

 pip install -U airtest
 ```

-On MacOS/Linux platform, you need to grant adb execute permission.
+On the macOS/Linux platform, you need to grant adb execute permission.

 ```Shell
 # for mac